RolandKoenig/SeeingSharp/README.md

  - Support for software rendering using WARP technology
  - Integration of Direct2D directly into the 3D render process (works also on Windows 7 platform)
  - Integration of Media Foundation to enable VideoTextures (read video files) and VideoCapturing (write video files)
+ - Import of external 3D models
+ - Building of custom 3D models by code
  - And much more..

+### Libraries
+ - SeeingSharp: This one contains all base classes including resource loading/saving, helpers for the MVVM pattern, a main service container and much more.
+I put all methods/classes there which are not directly related to graphics processing.
+ - SeeingSharp.Multimedia: This one is the most complex library in this project.
+It contains the graphics engine, classes for video/sound, ...